adamlewkowicz/openfoodfac-ts/README.md

 There is a mock version available that uses mocked json response instead of making real API calls.

-To make it work, paste below code in your `jest.setup.*` file.
+To make jest use mocked version, paste below code in your `jest.setup.*` file.

 ```ts
 jest.mock('openfoodfac-ts/OpenFoodFactsApi');